zahid-marwat/dataset-bundler-images-labels/docs/dataset_spec.md

   extending the discovery pattern or implementing modality-specific handlers.
 - Embed additional metadata (GPS coordinates, capture timestamps) by enriching the `images` or `annotations` entries before writing the unified JSON file.
+- Use `scripts/unbundle_dataset.py` to rebuild individual media files and LabelMe annotations from the bundled outputs when round-tripping datasets is required.